singsing215/project-sails/README.md

 Cannot read property 'columnName' of undefined
 ```

-The modified code in line 591 should be
+The modified code in line 591 in forge-stage-three-query.js should be
 ```js
 var columnName = model.schema[attrName];
 ```